shreyas-sridhar/Legality/README.md

 # Legality
 Welcome to the Legal Help Application!
 This project is a web application built using Flask that allows users to log in using their Google account and access legal consultation information.
 This README will guide you through the setup and usage of the application, even if you're a novice programmer.
+(My 5th sem Special topic project built in collab with my team)

 ## Table of Contents
 - [Prerequisites](#prerequisites)